dauphidev/football-match-retriever/README.md

 # Football Match Retriever
 Football match webscraping application.
-Select your favourite teams and the app will automatically gather the matches that take place on the current day.
+Select your favourite teams and the app will automatically gather the matches that take place on the current day in a single image.

 ## WARNING:
 The code in this repository needs refactoring.
 This is not a final version.